JMoney012/Personal-Website/README.md

 - I will apply CSS and functions in later stages
 - ## Part 3
 - Applied basic CSS properties for layout of website
+- Applied nav and CSS to all webpages